suderman/dotfiles/README.md

 Symlinked dotfiles are brought down with `rcdn` and back up again with `rcup -B hostname -t osx/ubuntu rcrc && rcup`, using the `~/.rcrc` for configuration.
-Environment variables and shell functions are sourced from the home directory's `~/.sh` folder.
+Run `~/.dotfiles/bin/rcm` to make this step easy.
+Additional, private dotfiles are to be put `~/.dotfiles/private`.
+Since this directory isn't tracked with git, I like to sync everything with ownCloud.
+I create a symlink from `~/ownCloud/Dotfiles` to `~/.dotfiles`.
+Environment variables including the PATH are sourced from the home directory's `.env` file.
 User commands are stored in the home directory's `~/bin` folder, including the `update` command (which is a good command to periodically run!).